odcheck/tuxonlinewisdom.github.io/_posts/2022-07-27-git-version-control.md

 external_links:
     target: _blank # target of external links
 external_url: '' # URL
-image:
-  path: # points to the image on cloudinary cdn starting with /
-  alt: # description
 ---
 ## Create new feature-branch
 1) Ensure you are on master and you have the latest code